DI-Fly: How (and Why) to Spool a Fly Reel

 How Much Backing Do I Need?

-The backing line is your insurance policy for a fish running far enough to exhaust the length of fly line loaded on your reel.
+The correct amount of backing line is your insurance policy for a fish running far enough to exhaust the length of fly line loaded on your reel.
 However, the backing primarily increases your reel's arbor circumference, filling the volume of your reel with it.
 Increasing the arbor size will improve line pick-up efficiency.
 Line pick up is the amount of line that each revolution of your reel retrieves.
 The line retrieved is greater for each rotation of a large-arbor reel than smaller- or thinner-arbor reels.

 The backing allows anglers an opportunity to customize their fly set up with different colors of backing to accentuate the fly rod outfit's aesthetics.
 Whether you set up your reel personally or with the help of a fly shop, it is helpful to ask which backing colors are available.
 If utility is more important, choosing a backing color with a prominent contrast with your fly line selected can help you gauge the amount of line that is out.